Southern Hospitality (TV series): Season 2

 On November 4, 2023, it was announced that the second season would premiere December 7, 2023.
 All cast members from the previous season returned.
 Oisin O'Neill joined the cast as a series regular.
 The second season aired from December 7, 2023 - February 22, 2024.
 The reunion was taped as an episode of Watch What Happens Live with Andy Cohen.
 The reunion aired on February 22, 2024.
 An extended and uncensored version was made available on Peacock on February 23, 2024.

 Season 3

 In May 2024, the series was renewed for a third season.
 The third season aired from January 2, 2025, to March 6, 2025.
 Molly Moore, Michols Peña, Lake Rucker and Austin Stephan joined the cast as new series regulars.
 Lucía Peña, Simmons and O'Neill did not return for the third season.
 The reunion was taped early 2025 as an episode of Watch What Happens Live.
 Will Kulp decided to not film the reunion on the day of the taping.
 However, he was in the building and watched from another room.
 The reunion aired on March 6, 2025, after the season finale.
 An uncensored version was made available for streaming on Peacock the next day.
 On May 7, 2025, the series was renewed for a fourth season.
+However, before the fourth season could air, Grace Lilly was arrested on December 29, 2025 on a second degree harassment charge after being found to be in possession of pills that she had no prescription for.

+Season 4

+On January 22, 2026, it was announced that the fourth season would premiere on March 4, 2026.
+Will Kulp and Austin Stephan did not return for the fourth season.
+Justin Assad and Bella Starcher joined the cast.
+The fourth season aired from March 4, 2026, to June 10, 2026.
+Soon after the premiere of the fourth season, series regular Grace Lilly would be arrested for the second time in three months for possession of a controlled substance.
+The reunion was taped on April 16, 2026.
+Unlike seasons two and three, the season four reunion was not taped in the Watch What Happens Live studio.
+Starcher was not present at the reunion.